Minimalist approach to the classification of symmetry protected topological phases: Generalities

 \subsubsection{Old definition of SPT phases}

 Traditionally, the definition of SPT phases goes as follows \cite{Wen_Definition, Cirac}.
 First, one defines a trivial system to be a local, gapped system whose unique ground state is a product state.
-Then, one defines a short-range entangled (SRE) system to be a local, gapped\footnote{We do not consider a system with accidental degeneracy in the thermodynamic limit to be gapped.} system that can be deformed to a trivial one via local, gapped systems.
-Finally, one defines a $G$-protected SPT phase to be an equivalence class of $G$-symmetric, non-symmetry-breaking\footnote{Note that ``$G$-symmetric" is an adjective qualifying Hamiltonians while ``non-symmetry-breaking" is an adjective qualifying ground states.} SRE systems with respect to the following equivalence relation: two such systems are equivalent if they can be deformed into each other via $G$-symmetric, non-symmetry-breaking SRE systems.
+Then, one defines a short-range entangled (SRE) system to be a local, gapped system that can be deformed to a trivial one via local, gapped systems.\footnote{We do not consider a system with accidental degeneracy in the thermodynamic limit to be gapped.} Finally, one defines a $G$-protected SPT phase to be an equivalence class of $G$-symmetric, non-symmetry-breaking\footnote{Note that ``$G$-symmetric" is an adjective qualifying Hamiltonians while ``non-symmetry-breaking" is an adjective qualifying ground states.} SRE systems with respect to the following equivalence relation: two such systems are equivalent if they can be deformed into each other via $G$-symmetric, non-symmetry-breaking SRE systems.